Takeda Alberta Health Collaboration Fund

 Alberta's Collaboration of Excellence for Nutrition in Digestive Diseases (Ascend) is focused on three pillars:

 2021 Takeda Alberta Collaboration in Health

 The University Hospital Foundation (UHF), and Takeda Canada Inc. (Takeda), are excited to announce a health collaboration opportunity to help better understand the impact of rare disorders on Canadians and the health system.

 - Framework for Observational Studies in Patients with Rare Diseases using the network of AB Health System data

 - Validation of Content and Quality of AB Health System Data (to be able to generate RWE for regulatory or HTA purposes.

-The 2021 Takeda Alberta Collaboration in Health RFP deadline has been extended to December 3, 2021 at 4:00 p.m.
-MST.
+The 2021 Takeda Alberta Collaboration in Health RFP deadline is now closed.

 Research into Gastrointestinal ConditionsLearn More About Ascend

 From prevention programs to acute treatments that enhance the quality of life for survivors, this collaboration is funding cutting edge research, and taking an innovative and comprehensive approach to understand the role nutrition can play in numerous types of digestive diseases.
 The below internationall recognized researchers are performing studies on inflammatory bowel disease, intestinal failure, and cirrhosis.